kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm.md

 ### kubeadm's skew against kubeadm

-There are certain limitations on how kubeadm commands can operate on existing nodes or whole cluster managed by kubeadm.
+There are certain limitations on how kubeadm commands can operate on existing nodes or whole clusters managed by kubeadm.

 If new nodes are joined to the cluster, the kubeadm binary used for `kubeadm join` must match